Mantius of Évora

-Mantius of Évora (São Manços) was the legendary first bishop of Lisbon and Évora in the 1st century AD.
+Mantius of Évora (São Manços) was the legendary first bishop of Lisbon and of Évora in the 1st century AD.
 In some versions of his legend, he was one of the disciples of Jesus Christ, who was sent to preach the Gospel in Lusitania.

 Legend

 According to the most well-known version, known from at least the 16th century (recounted in André de Resende's Breviário Eborense, 1548), he was born in Rome and, converting to Christianity, went to Jerusalem, where he was able to meet Jesus Christ and be one of His disciples.
 Mantius would even have participated in the Last Supper and witnessed Pentecost.
 He would have been, therefore, among the seventy disciples.

-After the crucifixion of Jesus, he was sent out as a missionary of the Gospel and, after passing through Gaul (where he performed a miracle in the name of Jesus in the town of Châlons-en-Champagne, restoring to life a young man of nobility who had drowned), continued into Hispanic lands and arrived in Lusitania.
-He preached in the Alentejo region, where he would have converted many people, and arrived at Évora, where he would have established a Christian community, presided over by him as the first bishop.
+After the crucifixion of Jesus, he was sent out as a missionary of the Gospel and, after passing through Gaul (where he performed a miracle in the name of Jesus in the town of Châlons-en-Champagne, restoring to life a young nobleman who had drowned), continued into Hispanic lands and arrived in Lusitania.
+He preached in the Alentejo region, where he converted many people, and arrived at Évora, where he established a Christian community, presided over by him as the first bishop.
 A later tradition also has Mantius travelling to Lisbon and founding a new community there, also becoming their first bishop.
-Neither of the two traditions has historical basis, and both dioceses date from around the 4th century.
+Neither of the two traditions has historical basis, and both dioceses date instead from around the 4th century.